 Only then are the next steps of contemplation and introspection prescribed.
 (It is at this point of inner development that querying the I Ching for the purpose of increasing self-awareness becomes an especially helpful discipline.)
 Finally, meditation is prescribed.

 It is important to note that the deeper one delves into the Life Wheel experience, the quieter the mind becomes.
 Thoughts become less fragmented and noisy.
 Brain waves become harmonized and increasingly slower until the mind achieves the rest of complete stillness.
 Hence, by the disciplined practice of intentional, systematic methods, one achieves the inward state of grace which scriptures prescribe: “Be still and know that I AM God.”

 So western sciences serve to confirm what yogis have taught from direct experience.
 The following illustration shows how the science of brain waves experienced by meditators (and musicians!!) can be plugged into the Life Wheel.
 The increasingly deeper states of awareness which sutras describe are the waking and dream states which then slow and relax into the REM state of dreamless sleep.
 These correlate with bio-feedback measurements of increasingly slower vibrational patterns: the beta, alpha, theta and delta states.

-The accomplished yogi, one who experiences what has been called “Christ consciousness,” links the levels into a single continuum of awareness called “turyia,” living both here and there.
+Be that as it may, the accomplished yogi, one who experiences what is described as “Christ consciousness,” links the levels into a single continuum of awareness called “turyia,” living both here and there.
 Awareness of the silent core is consciously present while fully awake.
 One’s daily reality is clear and consistent with one’s dreams as well as with deepest knowing.